Bellesoma Breast Lift

 Patients should plan on taking about 5-7 days off work in order to rest and recuperate.
 Although they will be able to return to work at this time, they should not do any heavy lifting for 2-3 weeks or longer.
 Patients will be instructed on some light exercises to perform in order to promote optimal recovery.

 Patients will be asked to come in for a follow-up appointment with Dr. Brown at one of his two southern California locations.
 At this time, Dr. Brown will ensure that the patient is healing properly and that their results are as expected.

 A consultation is necessary in order for Dr. Brown to determine whether or not the patient is a good candidate for a breast lift by Bellesoma.
 In most cases, patients who would be good candidates for a standard breast lift procedure would also be good candidates for a Bellesoma breast lift.

 In order to determine a patient’s candidacy, Dr. Brown will perform a physical exam, consider the patient’s medical history, and discuss any medications or supplements that the patient takes that could affect the procedure.
 If the patient is a good candidate, then Dr. Brown will work with the patient to develop a comprehensive surgical plan.
 This will entail using specially designed Bellesoma software to calculate the surgical dimensions for the breast lift.
 At the time of the consultation, Dr. Brown will also be able to provide the patient with an accurate price quote.

-In order to start your journey towards a breast lift with no vertical scarring, contact Dr. Brown in La Jolla or Coronado to request a consultation!
+In order to start your journey towards a breast lift with no vertical scarring, contact Dr. Brown in La Jolla or Carmel Valley to request a consultation!